 Map courtesy of the History Channel

-Jefferson's next step was to authorize the Lewis & Clark Corps of Discovery with a single goal in mind—to see if they could find an overland route to the Pacific Ocean.
-The expedition began their journey from a spot near St. Louis, MO, in May 1804 and spent the winter of 1804–1805 with the Mandans on the upper Missouri.
+Jefferson's next step was to authorize the Lewis & Clark Corps of Discovery with a single goal in mind—to find an overland route to the Pacific Ocean.
+The expedition began their journey from a spot near St. Louis, MO, in May 1804, and spent the winter of 1804–1805 with the Mandans on the upper Missouri.

-The Corps managed to reach the shore of Pacific Ocean in November 1805 and built Fort Clatsop where they spent the winter of 1805–1806.
+The Corps reached the shore of Pacific Ocean in November 1805, and built Fort Clatsop where they spent the winter of 1805–1806.
 On the return trip, Lewis and Clark split up in order to explore more territory and look for a more direct route home.
-To accomplish their mission the Corps had to travel more than 8,000 miles by boat, on foot and on horseback.
+To accomplish their mission the Corps traveled more than 8,000 miles by boat, on foot and on horseback.

 Thompson was the first European to establish a permanent business in the region when he built two trading posts along the banks of the Saleesh.
 The first, Kullyspel House, was located near Hope, ID.
 The second, Saleesh House, was built near Thompson Falls, MT.
 Thompson remained in the region until the spring of 1812 when he returned to Montreal and retired from the fur trading business.